 Botanically called Kalanchoe Gastonis-Bonnieri (kal-un-KOH-ee gas-TON bon-nee-ER-ee), donkey ear plants are annual/biennial succulents and a member of the Crassulaceae family and the Sedoideae subfamily.

-This refers to the plant’s ability to produce its own roots and develop a new baby plant through its leaves.
+This refers to this fast-growing plant’s ability to produce its own roots and develop a new baby plant through its leaves.

-The plant also has several common names which are as follows:
+The Donkey Ears plant also has several common names, which are as follows:

 - Tree of Life